msolorio/shopify-auth-express-middleware/README.md

 # Shopify Auth Express Middleware

-A package that makes it easy to manage Shopify authentication in an [Express.js](https://expressjs.com) application.
-The package builds on the [`@shopify/shopify-api`](https://www.npmjs.com/package/@shopify/shopify-app-express) package and handles OAuth 2.0 and access token storage when Shopify stores install your Shopify app, allowing your app to make authorized requests to the [Shopify Admin API](https://shopify.dev/docs/api/admin-graphql).
+A package that makes it easy to manage OAuth flow with Shopify in an [Express.js](https://expressjs.com) application.
+The package builds on the [`@shopify/shopify-api`](https://www.npmjs.com/package/@shopify/shopify-app-express) package for managing OAuth 2.0 and allows clients to pass their own behavior for access token storage and retrieval, or provides out of the box support, allowing your app to make authorized requests to the [Shopify Admin API](https://shopify.dev/docs/api/admin-graphql).

 ---